BRIXMIS: Vehicles

 The BRIXMIS contingent used Opel Kapitän cars in the 1950s, followed by Opel Admiral cars and their later replacement, the Opel Senator, converted to four-wheel drive in the UK by FF Developments.
 However, the operational need for a vehicle with a higher degree of cross-country performance than the mainly on-road Opel Senator led them to acquire a number of extensively modified Range-Rover vehicles.
 These proved to be fragile and expensive to run and maintain in Germany.
 With this in mind, they acquired a single Mercedes-Benz G-Class for trials purposes in 1980–81.
 After extensive evaluation, they adopted the Geländewagen as the general tour vehicle, and in various models, it lasted in service until they ceased operations in 1990.
 An ex-BRIXMIS G-Wagen is on display at the Military Intelligence Museum at Chicksands, England.

 BRIXMIS also exercised the British legal right under the Potsdam Agreement to use the airspace over both West and East Berlin, as well as the air corridors to and from West Germany to the city.
 Two de Havilland Chipmunk T10s were based at RAF Gatow and RAF aircrew posted to BRIXMIS had access to them for the conduct of photographic reconnaissance flights within the designated airspace; a radius of 12 nmi within the Berlin Control Zone (BCZ) from the Berlin Air Safety Centre (BASC) located in West Berlin.

-After the fall of the Berlin Wall, Chipmunk reconnaissance flights soon ceased and the two Chipmunks were flown to RAF Laarbruch, in Western Germany to await disposal action.
-Chipmunk WB466 was flown back to Berlin and was donated to the Allied Museum in Berlin, where it remains on display today.
+After the fall of the Berlin Wall, Chipmunk reconnaissance flights soon ceased and the two Chipmunks were flown to RAF Laarbruch, in Western Germany to await disposal.
+Chipmunk WG466 was flown back to Berlin and was donated to the Allied Museum in Berlin, where it remains on display today.
 WG486 is still in RAF service with the Battle of Britain Memorial Flight.